MeshackNzuki/WingitVue/README.md

 ## License

-Ultra School Manager is open-source software licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute this software for any purpose, subject to the terms of the license.
+Ultra School Manager is a private application and its source code is not publicly available.
+All rights reserved.

 ## Support